roknicmilos/python-stuff/design_patterns/gang_of_4/creational_patterns/README.md

 3. **Abstract Factory** → “Need a whole family of related objects?
 I’ll create them all for you.”
    [Example in Python](./examples/factory/abstract_factory.py)

+---

+## Singleton Design Pattern

+**What It Is**: A creational pattern that ensures a class has only one instance throughout the application's lifetime and provides a global access point to that instance.

+**Purpose**: Solves the problem of needing exactly one shared instance of a class across your entire application, such as database connections, configuration settings, or logging systems.
+Prevents multiple instances from being created accidentally.

+**Benefits**:

+* Guarantees only one instance exists, saving memory and resources.
+* Provides a single point of access to shared resources.
+* Lazy initialization - instance created only when first needed.
+* Thread-safe access to shared state (when implemented properly).
+* Useful for managing shared resources like database connection pools, caches, or application configuration.

+**Cons**:

+* **Testing difficulties** - Singletons act as global state, making unit tests harder to isolate and mock.
+Tests can interfere with each other through a shared state.
+* **Tight coupling** - Code becomes directly dependent on the concrete singleton implementation rather than an interface, reducing flexibility and making changes harder.

+**Common Use Cases You've Seen**: Django's settings module, database connection pools, application-wide cache instances, and logging systems are typically implemented as singletons.